 Park and ride facilities are car parks with connections to public transport.
 They are usually located outside main centres and cities.
 Commuters travelling into city centres can leave their vehicles at the facility and transfer to public transport for the rest of their trip.
 The vehicle is retrieved when the driver returns.

 A bicycle is a very cost-effective means of transport.
 Bikes are generally much cheaper to buy than cars or motorbikes and use much less energy for their production.
 Using a bicycle for transport means you'll also save on fuel and parking costs.

 Cycling is a way to include regular exercise into your day or routine.
 It can lead to long-term health benefits like increased strength and muscle tone, fitness, and reduce stress.
 It reduces traffic and parking problems, greenhouse gas emissions and air and noise pollution.

 Electric-assist bicycles are another option.
 They reduce the amount of effort required from the cyclist—this can be especially useful on hills.
 Electric-assist bikes are much heavier than conventional bikes due to the battery, motor and other associated components.
 The battery may need to be recharged regularly depending on how much you use the electric motor and how far you ride.
 A bicycle shop can provide further advice.

 It's important to stay safe when cycling.
 Ride defensively, scan the road, show common sense and courtesy, and you'll improve your safety and reduce the risk of an accident.

 Make sure you:

-- understand and obey the road rules, cyclists have the same obligations as other road users
+- understand and obey the road rules

 - install and use front and rear lights, reflectors and a bell